-There’s lots of advice out there for new puppy parents – it can be overwhelming to take in!
-As a new dog owner, the most important people to listen to are your vet, nutritionist, and behaviourist, who will be able to give you lots of specialist advice to keep your pup happy and healthy.
-But I’d love to introduce you to a few practical puppy tips from a fellow dog guardian.
+There’s lots of advice out there for new puppy parents – so much that it can be overwhelming to take in!
+As a new dog owner, the most important people to listen to are your vet and trainer / behaviourist, who will be able to give you lots of specialist advice to keep your pup happy and healthy.
+But I’d love to introduce you to a few practical puppy tips from a fellow dog guardian who has been there, done that, and lived to tell the tail…

 My Cockapoo puppy Lyra is the light of my life, but there are definitely a few tips and tricks I’ve picked up along the way that I wish I’d known when we first brought her home…